 Structured Spine Care

-Until 2018, Dr. Hanscom was co-director of Swedish Neuroscience Specialists Spine Fellowship, Swedish Medical Center, Seattle, WA.
+Until the end of 2018, Dr. Hanscom was co-director of Swedish Neuroscience Specialists Spine Fellowship, Swedish Medical Center, Seattle, WA.
 He received his medical degree from Loma Linda University in 1979 and completed residencies in internal medicine and orthopedic surgery.
 He did an orthopedic trauma fellowship at UC Davis in Sacramento, CA; a spinal deformity fellowship in Minneapolis, MN, and has been performing complex spinal surgery since 1986.

 He founded the Puget Sound Spine Society in 1987 as a regional forum for physicians from multiple specialties to share ideas regarding optimum spine care.
 He co-founded Awake at the Wound, a program that applies athletic performance principles to the surgeon and OR staff to prevent professional burnout.
 His program Optimizing Physician Performance has been incorporated into the core training for the fellows and residents.